semitrivial/ExtendedEnvironments/README.md

 ```
 ...where:
 * `agent` is an agent (see below)
-* `num_steps` is the number of steps to run the agent in each environment for
+* `num_steps` is the number of steps to run the agent in each environment

 This function returns the average reward-per-turn after running `agent` in
 25 extended environments and their opposites, running it for `num_steps` steps in